scottstanfield/newmac/readme.md

 # Mac Config for Web Development

-> Tested for Yosemite
+> Tested for El Capitan
-> Last updated in January 2015
+> Last updated in July 2016

 I just found http://nerderati.com/2014/09/03/installing-matplotlib-numpy-scipy-nltk-and-pandas-on-os-x-without-going-crazy/.
 Need to examine that for some updated tips.